Are Stimulants Effective and Are There Any Alternatives?

 Alternative Remedies for ADHD

-Though there are limited studies to support their effectiveness, there is anecdotal evidence which supports some alternative treatments for ADHD.
+Though there are limited studies to support their effectiveness, there is anecdotal evidence that supports some alternative treatments for ADHD.
 These treatments include:

 In the end, how you choose to treat your child’s ADHD is up to you and your child.
 Stimulants are often effective, but they are not the only option available and you should discuss all possibilities with your partner, your child and your child’s doctor before arriving at a decision.